-1.5 hours per week in class synchronous and 1.5 hours per week of asynchronous lecture.
-It is expected that this course will require 1.5-2 hours/week of homework and additional reading.
+1.5 hours per week in-class synchronous discussion and up to 1.5 hours per week of asynchronous lecture.
+It is expected that this course will require 1.5 to 2 hours/week of homework and additional reading.
 It is important to note that the time required will vary by individual.